Herald of Truth - Volume VIII, Number 12 - December, 1871 - pg 191

 living since she was a small girl, and was much beloved by the

-family, Catharine Ann, daughter of Jacob Lopp,
+family, Catharine Ann, daughter of Jacob Lapp,

 of Hilltown, aged 21 years and 12 days.
 Her disease wa typhoid

 fever.
-Interred at Line lexington.
+Interred at Line Lexington.
 Funeral discourses by J.M.

 Haldeman and Isaac Richert.
 She was s sister in the Mennonite